writing

 Friend.com’s AI chatbot (“Faith”), trauma-dumping to speed-run friendship.

 When I volunteered at a crisis line in university, our training sessions relied on painfully awkward role-play exercises.
-Playing the caller - the one unloading their emotional troubles - was easy.
-Much harder was playing the empathetic volunteer on the other end, learning to respond sincerely yet effectively.
-Volunteers practiced responses, made earnest, stumbling attempts at comfort, got hung-up on - and then bravely repeated the whole ordeal until it became second nature.
+Playing the caller - the one unloading their troubles - was easy.
+Much harder was playing the volunteer on the other end, learning to respond sincerely yet effectively.
+Volunteers practiced responses, made stumbling attempts at comfort, got hung-up on - and then bravely repeated the whole ordeal until it became second nature.

-Human empathy - the ultimate renewable resource!
+Human compassion - the ultimate renewable resource!

 Welcome, friend, to the Traumagotchi Era.